 From FY 2026/3, we will contribute a portion of the monthly remuneration of Directors to purchase shares of the Company through the executive stock ownership association, with the aim of enhancing Directors' incentive to contribute to performance and increase the stock price, and to contribute to the enhancement of corporate value.
-The acquisition of the Company's shares will be limited to Directors, Audit & Supervisory Board Members, and Executive Officers of the Company and its subsidiaries, and will be conducted through an executive stock ownership association, with shares purchased from the market every month in principle (shares acquired by the executive stock ownership association will be held in the name of the chairperson of the executive stock ownership association).
-Dividends will be received in full by the chairperson of the executive stock ownership association, distributed to each member in proportion to their shareholding as of the record date, and reinvested.
+The acquisition of the Company's shares will be limited to Directors, Audit & Supervisory Board Members, and Executive Officers of the Company and its subsidiaries, and will be conducted through an executive stock ownership association, with shares purchased from the market every month in principle (shares acquired by the executive stock ownership association will be held in the name of the chairperson of the executive stock ownership association, distributed to each member in proportion to their shareholding as of the record date, and reinvested.

-Support System for Outside Directors and/or Outside Audit and Supervisory Board Members
+Support System for Outside Directors and/or Outside Audit and Supervisory Board Members [UPDATED]